-Cottonseed oil extracted from raw cotton is put to many food uses.
+Cottonseed oil is extracted for use in processed foods, despite there being chemicals banned for use on food crops which have been used on cotton.
 It is routinely blended with other vegetable oils.
 It is used in frying and baking, in snack foods, doughnuts, pancake and waffle mixes, savoury crackers, bread and cereal, and in canned sardines.
 It is a common ingredient in mayonnaise, salad dressing, pasta sauce, margarine and vegetable shortening.
-Cottonseed oil is significantly less expensive than olive oil, even than canola oil.^{38 39}
+Cottonseed oil is significantly less expensive than olive oil, even than canola oil.

 Cottonseed oil is a source of vitamin E (tocopherol) and used in pharmaceutical products.
 Cottonseed flour can be an ingredient in food supplements, bread, and sugar sweets.
 Cooked and toasted, cottonseed flour is a colouring agent for food products.
-It is said we eat more of the cotton crop than we wear.40
+It is said we eat more of the cotton crop than we wear.